-- If your home office isn’t where you spend the most time or do the most important part of your job, it’s still a valid deduction if you use it “exclusively and regularly for administrative or management activities” such as billing, record keeping, ordering, writing reports or booking appointments.
-So, people like plumbers, whose job is to visit other people’s homes and businesses for a living, potentially can still claim the deduction.
+- Your home office doesn’t necessarily have to be where you do the most important part of your job.
+It’s still a valid deduction if you use it “exclusively and regularly for administrative or management activities” such as billing, record keeping, ordering, writing reports or booking appointments.
+So, people like plumbers — whose job is to visit other people’s homes and businesses for a living — potentially can still claim the deduction.

-- There are several situations that don’t automatically disqualify your home office, including: having somebody else handle the administrative stuff, handling those kinds of tasks minimally outside the office or while traveling (“places that are not fixed locations of your business”), or primarily using your home office for administrative tasks even though another place in your business has ample space for them.
+- There are several situations that don’t automatically disqualify your home office.
+They include having somebody else handle the administrative stuff, handling those kinds of tasks minimally outside the office or while traveling (“places that are not fixed locations of your business”), or primarily using your home office for administrative tasks even though another place in your business has ample space for them.

-- Another big exception for doctors, dentists, attorneys and many other professionals: If part of your home is used exclusively and regularly to meet with clients, patients or customers, it still qualifies for the deduction without being your primary place of business.
+- It’s OK to take the deduction if you meet with customers.
+If part of your home is used exclusively and regularly to meet with clients, patients or customers, it still qualifies for the deduction without being your primary place of business.
 But telephone calls and occasional visits don’t count; you have to meet in person, regularly.

 - It’s OK to take a partial deduction if you met the requirements for only part of the year.
 Just make sure you get the math straight.